Rodman appears to blame US missionary for North Korean captivity

 The games come just weeks after the purge and execution of Kim`s uncle, Jang Song Thaek, who until then was one of the most powerful figures in North Korea.
 South Korean President Park Geun-hye has described recent events in North Korea as a "reign of terror.

-Asked about Rodman`s comments, White House spokesman Jay Carney told reporters, "I`m not going to dignify that outburst with a response," and emphasized that the trip was "private travel" that was not endorsed by the US government.
+Asked about Rodman`s comments, White House spokesman Jay Carney told reporters, "I`m not going to dignify that outburst with a response," as he emphasized that the trip was "private travel" that was not endorsed by the US government.

 "I`m simply going to say that we remain gravely concerned about Kenneth Bae`s health, and continue to urge DPRK authorities to grant his amnesty and immediate release on humanitarian grounds," Carney said.